zynksoftware/Zynk-Workflow/docs/_documentation/ProSku-Connector/exporting-stock-from-prosku.md

 slug: exporting-stock-from-prosku
 title: Exporting Stock From ProSKU
 ---
-This task will export stock details from ProSKU for an individual item in XML format.
+This task will export stock details from ProSKU for an individual item to an XML file.

 ## Settings
 ### Connection